 The onset of COVID-19 has had numerous repercussions in the healthcare industry.
-From overcrowding in hospitals to the need to keep social distancing and stop physical interactions with physicians, the way the world perceives and receives healthcare has been revamped.
+From overcrowding in hospitals to the need to keep social distance and stop physical interactions with physicians, the way the world perceives and receives healthcare amid COVID-19 has been revamped.
 Virtual health is the big promise of the industry because it comes with a unique value proposition – to disrupt care delivery and meet patients at their location, at any time.

 Access to healthcare is no longer bound by the limitations of one-on-one interactions, and as virtual health reaches mass adoption, organizations should continue to provide an outstanding patient experience even from a distance.